ezagroba/elizabethzagroba.com/posts/2023/11_21_dont_call_it_a_bug.md

-.. title: You Don't Have To Call It A Bug
+.. title: Don't Call It A Bug
 .. date: 21 November 2023
 .. description: Asking a developer to build a new feature got better results than asking them to fix a bug.
 .. tags: communication, testing, naming, feedback